Item has sold out. See alternatives.

 The stretchy sides color is the second color listed.

 This page is for the KIT.
 The Kit includes 1 training pant with stretchy sides and 3 organic cotton pads.
 You remove the pad and place a fresh pad inside through a few wet accident changes.
 The pad is held in place with soft hook and loop closures.
 Additional pads are sold separately.
-The Shell Only is sold separately here.
+The shell only is sold separately but currently unavailable.

 Items Included: 1 training pant and 3 organic cotton pads.